Tudat/tudat/developerGuide/extendingJSON/validation.rst

         getValue< Integrator >( mainJson, "integrator" );  // integrators::from_json called
   }

-so the getValue function could potentially modify mainJson to add :literal:`integrator` as an accessed key, but here the :literal:`mainJson` object is not accessible:
+so the getValue function could potentially modify :literal:`mainJson` to add :literal:`integrator` as an accessed key, but here the :literal:`mainJson` object is not accessible:

 .. code-block:: cpp
   :caption: :class:`integrator.h`